 A Perennial is a flower that comes back every year.
 You will only have to plant perennials once!
 They come back bigger and better as the root system usually establishes.

 Annuals are flowers that will not return.
 They’ll survive one season, and you’ll have to plant them again in the springtime or some in the fall.
 There are a few cases where you can bring them inside and keep them alive, but most of the time, you’ll have to take the loss!

-Another important thing to point out is that some flowers can be annuals in one zone, and some may be perennials in another zone!
-I know plenty of flowers down here come back each year, but they would die off in a colder zone.
-It’s important to know your zone and plant accordingly for the best results.
+Another important point is that some flowers can be annuals in one zone, and some may be perennials in another zone!
+Plenty of flowers down here come back each year, but they would die off in a colder zone.
+Knowing your zone and planting accordingly is important for the best results.

 How can I find my hardiness zones?

 It’s as easy as typing in your city, state, and the words “hardiness zones” into google!
 Your zone should pop up in bold as soon as you hit “search.”
 I’m currently living in zone 8a.
-But, there are plenty of plants and flowers that can take on every single zone out there!
-Just read your seed cards, plant information, or use your trusty friend, Google!
+But plenty of plants and flowers can take on every single zone out there!
+Just read your seed cards, and plant information, or use your trusty friend, Google!
 Don’t think that because I have a flower in my zone, you can’t have the same one in yours!
 You just may have to care for it differently.

 Anyone can start a garden.
 You may have to spend a few minutes reading extra fine lines, but you’ll eventually become an expert and throw those cards away without glancing at anything other than the price tag.

 Planting Bulbs and Tubers

 At first, I was intimidated by planting anything that looked like a potato or garlic head.
 I even had a few people ask me why I was putting garlic into my ground on Instagram.
 It gave me a laugh, but some bulbs look like garlic.